30 Hudson Street

 30 Hudson Street, also known as Goldman Sachs Tower, is a 781 ft, 42-story building in Jersey City, New Jersey.
 It is the second tallest building in New Jersey.
 Completed in 2004, the tower was designed by César Pelli, and was the tallest building in the state for 14 years.
 It houses offices, a cafeteria, a health unit, and a full-service fitness facility including a physical therapy clinic.

 The building is in the Exchange Place area close to a PATH station and is accessible by the Hudson-Bergen Light Rail at the Essex Street and Exchange Place stops.

 The tower sits on the waterfront overlooking the Hudson River and Lower Manhattan and is visible from all five of the New York City boroughs.
 On a clear day, the building may be visible from Highlands, New Jersey to the south and from Bear Mountain, New York to the north, 40 mi away.

-Originally intended to be a dedicated use building for Goldman Sachs' middle and back office units, lower than projected staffing levels at the bank following the global financial crisis forced Goldman to seek occupancy from other tenants to avoid forgone rental income.
+Originally intended to be a dedicated use building for Goldman Sachs' middle and back office units, lower than projected staffing levels at the bank following the 2008 financial crisis forced Goldman to seek occupancy from other tenants to avoid forgone rental income.
 Royal Bank of Canada currently shares the space, with plans for other professional service firms to take occupancy as well in the near future.
-Since 2020, the building also houses the headquarters of Organon International., AIG & Lord Abbett.
+As of 2025, the building also houses the headquarters of Organon International and Lord Abbett.